isabelcosta/list-gists-app/README.md

 Android App that lists public gists.

 I did this as a part of a technical challenge in 24h.
-I ended up learning a bit about how to use Room, and got to play more with RxJava.
+I ended up learning a bit about how to use Room, play more with RxJava and practise Kotlin.
 This is not complete.

 This is a sample project now :)